BuildIt-lang/buildit_regex/README.md

 We currently support the following types of matches:
 - full match that checks if the regex exactly matches the text; example code is given in `./samples/sample1.cpp`
-- partial match with binary output that tells if there is a match or not (`./samples/sample2.cpp`)
+- partial match with binary output with an option to extract the first match (`./samples/sample2.cpp`)
 - all partial matches returned as a list of strings (`./samples/sample3.cpp`); the output of all partial matches is the same as the output of reapeatedly applying the PCRE or RE2 FindAndConsume function that gives non-overlapping leftmost longest matches